NNDK21000U Sustainability in Disciplinary Contexts

 The course will be organized into two parts: a four-week on-line part (25 hours per week) and a two-week on-campus part (full time).
-During the on-line part, students will be introduced to the history of the concept via online teaching, readings, discussions of readings, and tasks to prepare for the on-campus portion.
-They will have the opportunity to coordinate with the instructor on disciplinary and research interests, as they tie together historical analysis with current practice
+During the on-line part, students will be introduced to materials that integrate their particular academic backgrounds with sustainability goals via online teaching, readings, discussion groups, and tasks to prepare for the on-campus portion.
+They will have the opportunity to coordinate with the instructor on their disciplinary and research interests as they are related to specific and more general sustainable development goals.
+During the on-campus portion, students will be placed into interdisciplinary groups, as they tackle a current problem of joint interest and investigate how their disciplinary/work-place approaches could be leveraged to help solve it.

 By participating actively in this course, you will acquire the following knowledge, skills, and competencies:

-You will be able to place the concept of sustainability into historical context, accounting for scientific, societal, cultural, and geographical influences over time and space.
+You will be able to place sustainability concepts and practices into disciplinary context, accounting for scientific, societal, cultural, and geographical influences over time and space.

-You will be able to conduct primary and secondary source research, collecting and analyzing historical materials applicable to present-day environmental problems.
+You will be able to conduct primary and secondary source research, collecting and analyzing historical and contemporary materials applicable to present-day environmental problems.

 You will be able to

-- critically analyze historical literature/data, reflecting on the strengths and weaknesses of arguments and data;
+- critically analyze historical and contemporary literature/data, reflecting on the strengths and weaknesses of arguments and data;

 - Class Instruction